-OSCT has three permanent staff members – Rebecca Campbell, Mzikhona Mgedle and Marcela Guerrero Casas – and a board.
+OSCT has four permanent staff members – Rebecca Campbell, Sindile Mavundla, Mzikhona Mgedle and Marcela Guerrero Casas – and a board.
 View our people page to meet those, including interns and volunteers, who make it all happen.

 Our flagship programme, which launched the organisation, is a series of Open Streets Days that are spreading across Cape Town.
 These take inspiration from Bogotá’s Ciclovía, a recreational programme that creates 120km of car-free streets in the Colombian capital every Sunday and public holiday.
 More than 400 cities around the world have followed suit with their own versions of streets that provide space for recreation and social interaction.

 This Cape Town initiative is the first formal Open Streets programme in Africa, and offers a practical way to help bridge the city’s social and spatial divides.